pranshuj73/pranshuj73/README.md

-### Hey there 👋
+# Hey there 👋

-I am [Pranshu Jha](http://pranshuj73.vercel.app/), an aspriring software developer with a liking for web development.
-I like to design and code websites and to automate tasks using Python.
+I'm [Pranshu Jha](http://pranshuj73.vercel.app/), a freshmann from India aspiring to become a Full-Stack Developer.
+I like designing and creating web-apps and, often automating tasks with Python!

-- 🚀 I'm intermediately proficient with Python and it's the language I use most often
+- 🚀 I'm intermediately proficient with Python and JavaScript
 - 🔭 I’m currently working on expanding my skillset as a full-stack developer
-- 🌱 I’m currently learning JavaScript
+- 🌱 I’m currently learning more about react and exploring the world of web3 and blockchain
 - 💬 Ask me about: tech, memes, anime
 - 😄 Pronouns: he/him
-- ⚡ Languages: Python3, JavaScript, C++
+- ⚡ Languages Known: Python3, JavaScript, C++

 Overall, I code just for the fun of it!

 Psst!
-I'm up for collaboration as long as the project idea sounds fun!
-Feel free to contact me at [pranshuj9801@gmail.com](mailto:pranshuj9801@gmail.com)
+I'm always up for collaboration so, feel free to ping me at [pranshuj9801@gmail.com](mailto:pranshuj9801@gmail.com)!

 <!-- SOCIALS -->